ifesdjeen/ifesdjeen.github.com/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.md

 <h2 id="liftM2"><code>liftM2</code></h2>

-`liftM` however has version with 2 arguments, called `liftM2`, which is very useful when you'd like, for example, make a sum of of several things, wrapped into `IO` context.
+`liftM` however has version with 2 arguments, called `liftM2`, which is very useful when you'd like, for example, sum several things, wrapped into `IO` context.

 For example, if you want to concatenate two `Strings` wrapped into `IO`, you can use `liftM2`: